 Picture window is from 1938.
 Picture post-card is recorded from 1899.
 Picture-book, "book illustrated with pictures or consisting mostly of pictures," especially one for children, is by 1847.
 Picture-frame "more or less ornamental border put around a picture to protect it" is from 1660s.

 The phrase every picture tells a story is attested from 1900, in advertisements for an illustrated life of Christ.
 To be in (or out of) the picture in the figurative sense dates to 1900.

-Expression a picture is worth a thousand words, attested from 1918, probably was from the publication trade (the notion that a picture was worth 1,000 words is in printers' publications by 1911).
-The phrase also was in use in the form worth a million words, the form used by American newspaper editor Arthur Brisbane (1864-1936) in an editorial much-read c.
+The expression a picture is worth a thousand words, attested from 1918, probably originated in the publication trade (the notion that a picture was worth 1,000 words is in printers' publications by 1911).
+The phrase was used in the form worth a million words by American newspaper editor Arthur Brisbane (1864-1936) in an editorial much-read c.
 1916 titled "What is a Good Newspaper" in the "New York Evening Journal."
-In part it read, "After news and humor come good pictures.
+In part it read: "After news and humor come good pictures.
 In this day of hurry we learn through the eye, and one picture may be worth a million words."

-late 15c. in the literal sense; 1738 in the mental sense, from picture (n.).
+"depict or represent pictorially," late 15c. in the literal sense; 1738 in the mental sense of "form an image of in the mind;" from picture (n.).
 Related: Pictured; picturing.

 Dictionary entries near picture